AaltoSciComp/scicomp-docs/news/2019_jupyterworkshop.rst

 Jupyter Workshop, 8 March 2019
 ==============================

+Jupyter notebooks are a web-based system for interactive computing, and the :doc:`Aalto Juptyerhub <../aalto/jupyterhub>` (https://jupyter.cs.aalto.fi) extends this with some :doc:`features useful for teaching <../aalto/jupyterhub-instructors>`.

 This workshop is to introduce the Aalto community to the Aalto JupyterHubs and how they can be used for teaching (including independent projects) and research.
 The workshop has the goals of